VincentMalik/eclipse-tractusx.github.io/docs/kits/Behaviour Twin RuL Kit/page_adoption-view.md

 |Eclipse Dataspace Components (EDC)|The Connector of the Eclipse Dataspace Components provides a framework for sovereign, inter-organizational data exchange.
 It implements the International Data Spaces standard (IDS) as well as relevant protocols associated with GAIA-X. The connector is designed in an extensible way in order to support alternative protocols and integrate in various ecosystems.|

+## Business Process
+To enable data sovereignty, access and usage policies are important to protect the data assets of a data provider in the EDC, described in the following.

+### Access Policies
+To decide which company has access to the data assets, access policy should be used.
+It is maybe possible to skip access policies, but this will made all data assets public available in the Catena-X network and is not recommended.
+Therefore, every asset should be protected and only be made available for specific companies, identified through their business partner number (BPN).
+In the near future, other access policies will be introduced like a company role and attribute based policy.
+Further details can be found in this page of the [EDC](https://github.com/eclipse-tractusx/tractusx-edc/tree/main/edc-extensions/business-partner-validation).

+### Usage policies
+Use case specific credentials exist and will be mandatory.
+Their documentation will be available after SSI release.

 <!-- !Mandatory! -->
 ## Semantic Models & Standards